See also Diploma in Innovation course page

 While not intended to be taken in a shorter timeframe, there are ways to timetable the subjects to complete it in less than 3 years (see next question below).

 Dabble: Subjects in the Diploma are popular as free electives across all faculties.
 If you take Diploma subjects as your electives, you may be able to transfer them towards the Diploma and complete the rest of the Diploma.
 You will have to catch up on electives though.
+If you cannot self-enrol, submit an eRequest, which should be processed promptly.

 What if I already completed The Navigator (or The Navigator+)?